 But what if they do stop hiring him?

-Would we allow Manoj to play us yet again?
+Will we allow Manoj to play us yet again?

 The next day, our last full day in India, we were to visit a few sights in Delhi.
 Manoj asked about the reviews first thing we got into the car.
 “Oh, sorry, we were too tired last night, went straight to bed after dinner… We’ll do it tonight!”